 We then have lunch together, explore the woods, and play team-building games like creating a human obstacle course.
 In the afternoon, we do physical activities that teach intuition, agility and sensory awareness, such as having participants put on blindfolds and follow the sound of a beating-drum.
 As the young womxn and femme-identifying youth face these safe but risky-feeling challenges, we tell them about the unique leadership qualities we see emerging in each of them, helping them notice and develop these capacities.

 We finish the day by holding a closing circle in the afternoon, during which youth will share stories about their day, and staff offer reflections about the growing group.
-At the end of the day, elders stay to support the program coordinator and staff as they debrief the day and learn more about ways they can grow further.
+At the end of the day, the team of mentors and staff debrief the day and learn more about ways they can grow further.

 Artemis Activities May Include: